EmoryMLIP/emory-reu-ret-website/content/projects/2021-chiari/index.md

 ### Atlas Based Image Registration vs Machine Learning.
 Atlas...

-The goal in machine learning in our project was to find a relationship between the DENSE images and their corresponding manual segmentations by training a model using convolutional neural networks (CNN).
+The goal with this method was to use machine learning to find a relationship between the DENSE images and their corresponding manual segmentations by training a model using convolutional neural networks (CNN).
 If successful, DENSE images can be used as inputs and the model will automatically segment the brain stem and cerebellum.
+A generalized overview of this process can be seen in the figure below.

 <img src="img/MachLearningDiagram.jpg" alt="MachLearningDiagram" width="500"/>